Aggressive Advocacy. Compassionate Counsel.

 Indiana has five Board-Certified Criminal Law Specialists.
 Four of them are here at The Criminal Defense Team in Indianapolis.

 To become a Board-Certified Criminal Law Specialist, a criminal defense attorney must pass a notoriously rigorous exam to prove their full understanding of criminal law and related procedures.
-Most attorneys will never even attempt this difficult exam.
+Most domestic violence attorneys in Indianapolis will never even attempt this difficult exam.
 Many who do attempt it will not pass.

 You can rest easy knowing that Board-Certified Criminal Law Specialists are on your side and defending your rights in a domestic violence case.
 Specialization is more than just a badge, it is proof that we can handle the most difficult cases and stand up to the strongest prosecutions.